-The facility will feature more than 800 stables re-using the magnificent hardwood from the existing Newmarket stables.
+The facility will features more than 800 stables re-using the magnificent hardwood from the Newmarket stables.

-There will be extensive parade space for horses on both rubberised bitumen and synthetic turf, a highlight being more than double the amount of parade per horse than is currently available in Randwick.
+There is extensive parade space for horses on both rubberised bitumen and synthetic turf, a highlight being more than double the amount of parade per horse than was available in Randwick.

 Permanent hospitality suites for vendors will help to entertain buyers leading up and during the sales in style and air conditioned comfort.

-There will also be an 1000 space car park which features a large scale access ramp for horse floats and trucks.
+There is a 1000 space car park which features a large scale access ramp for horse floats and trucks.

-The William Inglis Hotel, The feature of the Riverside Stables precinct will be a new luxury Hotel, named The William Inglis in a nod to the company's figure head and founder.
+The William Inglis Hotel, The feature of the Riverside Stables precinct is the new luxury Hotel, named The William Inglis in a nod to the company's figure head and founder.